ANTIBIOTICS AND THEIR RELATIONSHIP

 "For example, adults in developed countries have diminished gut microbiota diversity compared with those from areas without extensive modernization; early-life antibiotic exposures could partially account for those findings.
 Four recent epidemiologic studies have shown increased adiposity [body fat] in children who were exposed to antibiotics early in life.
 Our studies in a mouse model show profound effects of the two most widely prescribed antibiotic classes used in human children on the microbiota and metagenome, from the earliest dose delivered through the mother’s milk and persisting long after antibiotic cessation.
 Both antibiotics selected for microbiota with altered central carbohydrate metabolism characteristics."
 Cherry picked from the study being discussed below

 In case you haven't heard, GUT HEALTH is the most critical aspect of your overall health.
 This means that anything that messes with your MICROBIOME (the bacteria living in your Gut) has the potential to mess with your health --- causing a potential array of problems so extensive that it boggles the mind to think about it.
 Unarguably, the worst offenders are ANTIBIOTICS.
-Although Antibiotics have the potential to save lives, by any objective measure..........
+Although Antibiotics have the potential to save lives (HERE is the raw data), by any objective measure..........